bmc/brizzled/id/126/index.md

 lasting damage that boy's pysche.

-You could have called the police and provided eyewitness testimony against the man, thus helping to prevent subsequent years of sexual abuse he allegedly perpetrated against more young children.
+You could have called the police and provided eyewitness testimony against the man, thus helping to prevent the subsequent years of sexual abuse he allegedly perpetrated against more young children.

 You did neither of these things.
 Instead, according to the grand jury report, you fled from the locker room and called your dad, who counseled you to tell Joe Paterno--which, apparently, you did, but not until the next day.
-You can be excused for, perhaps, having a naive belief that the almighty Coach Paterno would fix everything.
+You can be excused for, perhaps, having had a naive belief that the almighty Coach Paterno would fix everything.
 Clearly, you could not have known that Paterno would simply kick the matter upstairs.